stellar/stellar-core/INSTALL.md

     # apt-get update
     # sudo apt-get install git build-essential pkg-config autoconf automake libtool bison flex libpq-dev clang++-3.5 gcc-4.9 g++-4.9 cpp-4.9

+In order to make changes, you'll need to install the proper version of clang-format (you may have to follow instructions on https://apt.llvm.org/ )
+    # sudo apt-get install clang-format-5.0

 See [installing gcc 4.9 on ubuntu 14.04](http://askubuntu.com/questions/428198/getting-installing-gcc-g-4-9-on-ubuntu)